matthewjmiller/Tech_Writing1/Rough_Instruction_1.md

 ****
 I am not completely done with the document.
 Some things need to be fleshed out still.
+Do you think could follow the instructions well enough to actually perform the process.

 ****